Integrate ITSI with ServiceNow

 - Go back to Episode Review in ITSI and confirm that the corresponding field was updated within the episode.
 The field might take several minutes to update.

 After you set up a bidirectional integration, any ServiceNow tickets linked through the Link Ticket action has bidirectional functionality enabled by default.
-For more information, see Link a ticket in the User Manual.
+For more information, see Link a ticket.

 The following table describes how updates occur with a bidirectional integration:

 |Link multiple episodes to a single ServiceNow incident||The ServiceNow incident link is added to each episode.
 If you update the ServiceNow incident, the changes apply to each linked episode.
 If you update multiple episodes, the most recent change takes precedence.
 For example, if a ServiceNow incident is linked to episodes A and B, and you change A to |

 |Link a single episode to multiple ServiceNow incidents||A link to each ServiceNow incident is added to the episode.
 If you update the episode, the changes apply to each linked ServiceNow incident.
 If you update multiple ServiceNow incidents, the most recent change takes precedence.
 For example, if an episode is linked to ServiceNow tickets A and B, and you change A to |